 Transferring into a SIPP:

 A self-invested personal pension scheme is another form of ‘defined contribution’ personal pension.
 The value is based on the amount you pay in and how your investments perform.
 The main difference with a self-invested personal pension and a stakeholder pension is the ability to have more flexibility on your choice of investments within your pension.
 A self-invested personal pension is more tailored towards individuals that are happy to make their own investments decisions or choose someone to do this on their behalf.
-We have specialist fund managers that we work with and Qualified Financial Advisers that can tailor make your pension to set you sail for the future, so contact the team here at Black Lion Wealth for some expert, jargon-free advice.
+We have a team of pension transfer specialists that we work with and Qualified Financial Advisers that can tailor make your pension to set you sail for the future, so contact the team here at Black Lion Wealth for some expert, jargon-free advice.

 Essentially, you can transfer an occupation pension, or work pension to a personal pension or a SIPP or a new employers occupational pension providing the scheme allows this.